lyft/xiblint/README.md

   Checks for text fields and views with a placeholder and no accessibility label.
   This addresses common confusion about `placeholderText` coming instead of `accessibilityLabel`.

+- autolayout_frames

+  Checks for ambiguous and misplaced views.

+- automation_identifiers

+  Makes sure that interactive views have accessibility identifiers, to support testing through UI Automation.

 - automation_identifiers_for_outlet_labels

   Checks for labels with outlets into a view controller that have no accessibility identifiers.
   Labels with outlets might get dynamic text, and therefore should be accessible to UI testing.

+- no_trait_variations

+  Ensures Trait Variations are disabled.

 - simulated_metrics_retina4_0

   Ensures simulated metrics are for the iPhone SE, which is currently the smallest display profile.

-- no_trait_variations

-  Ensures Trait Variations are disabled.

-- autolayout_frames

-  Checks for ambiguous and misplaced views.

 ## Usage

-To list the rules and their description, run `xiblint -h`.
+For a list of available rules, run `xiblint -h`.

 Place a configuration file named `.xiblint.json` into the root of your source repository.
 A sample configuration file would be: